Hi, I’m Valerio software engineer, founder and CTO at Inspector.

-As notifications becomes increasingly central to the way our users stay informed about how their applications are performing, we have introduced Notification Channels section in the monitoring dashboard.
+As notifications becomes increasingly central to the way our users stay informed about how their applications are performing, we have introduced Notification Channels in the monitoring dashboard.

 What are Notification Channels?